MakeSchool-Tutorials/MakeSchoolNotes-Swift/P10-Keyboard-Input/content.md

         }
     }
 >
-> - 1 Check the length of our note content strings.
-If there is no content assume 'Edit' mode and set the first responder.
+> - 1: Here we're checking the length of our note content strings.
+If there is no content, we'll assume 'Edit' mode and set the first responder.
 This will set focus to the titleTextField and prompt the user with the keyboard ready for title input.
-> If we are not in edit mode then the note will be displayed as is and no keyboard will pop up until the user initiates this action for themselves.
+> If we are not in 'Edit' mode, then the note will be displayed as is and no keyboard will pop up until the user initiates this action for themselves.

-We still need to add delegate for our textField.
+OK!
+We still need to add a delegate for our textField so it knows if it should move on to the next field.

-##Adding UITextFieldDelegate
+#Adding UITextFieldDelegate

 > [action]
 > Add the following extension code: